voinsource/SmartWebView-Pro/README.md

 ## Acknowledgment
 This project will be updated time to time and if you want, I can keep you informed about that.

 **Note:** Once project copy sent to you, payment can't be refunded.
-But you can talk to me if any help needed, or you're having any trouble setting things up, I got you covered there.
+But you can email me back if any help needed, or you're having any trouble setting things up, I got you covered there.
 I'm a human afterall, so just feel free to talk.

 And have an awesome day :)